substrate-system/password-field/README.md

 This state is tracked by the webcomponent itself, but it can also be set by an attribute, `visible`.
 If `visible` is present on the tag, then you can see the password.

-See [./example](./example/index.ts) for an example of using the attribute to control visiblity, and keep two inputs in sync with each other.
+See [./example](./example/index.ts) for an example of using the attribute to control visiblity, and keeping two inputs in sync with each other.

 <!-- toc -->